 Q. Will I be able to get food at the event?

-A. Yes – there will three high quality food concessions offering a hog roast, gourmet burgers, chips, beef or vegetarian chilli, pies, and noodles.
+A. Yes – there will two high quality food concessions.
+The food offering will include a hog roast, gourmet burgers, chips and vegetarian options.
 Note that you pay for food using CASH not tokens.